 Board and batten is technically a type of wainscoting.
 It uses vertical boards with narrow battens across the gaps.
-Add in the top railing and a bottom transition piece, and you’ve got the classic farmhouse details so popular today.
+Add in the top railing and a bottom transition piece, and you’ve got the classic farmhouse details that are popular today.

-Customizing it for modern houses is also a cinch, giving you the freedom to customize a single wall or work your way around for visual interest.
-Choose a style that moves three-fourths up the wall for a dramatic, modern-farmhouse interior or include a smaller, simpler piece for a modern home.
+Customizing board and batten for modern houses is also a cinch, giving you the freedom to customize a single wall or work your way around for visual appeal.
+Choose a style that moves three-fourths up the wall for a dramatic, modern-farmhouse interior, or you can include a smaller, simpler piece for a modern home.

 If you’re a beginner with DIY projects, this could be an excellent way to get some experience with your tools.
-Measuring and cutting boards of equal lengths — no fancy cuts here — will give you some confidence in your DIY skills and create a customized look for your dining room with as much drama or elegance as you crave.
+Measuring and cutting boards of equal lengths — no fancy cuts needed — will give you some confidence in your DIY skills and create a customized look for your dining room with as much drama or elegance as you’d like.

 It’s all in the details

-Considering the architectural details is a wonderful way to upgrade your dining space without taking on massive renovations.
+Considering the architectural details is an excellent way to upgrade your dining space without taking on massive renovations.
 These simple methods create visual interest and help a room feel finished.
 Whether you combine elements or choose one simple feature, you’ll be able to create your dining-room makeover in no time.

-You can complete these projects in a weekend, and turn your dining room into a space with visual interest.
+You can complete these projects in a weekend and give your dining room an aesthetically pleasing improvement.
 A few panels, boards, or molding pieces, and you’re well on your way to a style-worthy dining space.

 - Remodel your master bathroom on a budget with this expert guide